lcp87/Bootcamp_Adalab_module3/README.md

 # Bootcamp_Adalab_module3
-Exercices in Module 3 by: @oliviamarino and @lcp87
+Exercises in Module 3 by: @oliviamarino and @lcp87